-This visit was part of a joint event as the professional body considered their endorsement of the programme.
-The visit also considered the following programmes - MA Social Work- Full time and Part time and PG Dip Social Work (Masters Exit Route Only) - Full time and Part time.
+This visit was part of a joint event.
+The professional body considered their endorsement of the programme.
+The visit also considered the following programmes - BA (Hons) Social Work- Full time and Part time and PG Dip Social Work (Master Exit Route Only) - Full time and Part time.
 The professional body and the HCPC formed a joint panel, with an independent chair and secretary, supplied by the education provider.
 Whilst the joint panel participated in collaborative scrutiny of all the programmes and dialogue throughout the visit; this report covers the HCPC's recommendations on this programme only.
 Separate reports exist for the other programmes.
-As an independent regulatory body, the HCPC's recommended outcome is independent and impartial and based solely on the HCPC's standards.
+As an independent regulatory body, the HCPC's standards.
 Separate reports, produced the professional body, outline their decisions on the programmes' status.

 Name of HCPC visitors and profession David Childs (Social worker) Aidan Worsley (Social worker) Angela Duxbury (Therapeutic radiographer)

 HCPC executive officer Amal Hussein

-Proposed student numbers 82
+Proposed student numbers 45

 Chair Jason Eames (University of Hull)

 Secretary Denise South (University of Hull)

 Members of the joint panel Vicky Lawson-Brown (The College of Social Work) Rosemary Littlechild (The College of Social Work)